allanlundhansen/chat-ontology-builder-backend/docs/product-requirements/Phase 2/Phase2Epic.md

 5. The Context Management System properly supports context-sensitive reasoning
 6. The system can explain its judgments and reasoning processes
 7. The frontend can visualize reasoning paths and judgment processes
+8. The philosophical limitations of Phase 1's representation of Quality and Modality are addressed through the Judgment Module
+9. The transition from property-based to judgment-based modality is complete and validated
+10. All existing Concept.modality properties have been successfully migrated to judgment structures
+11. The system demonstrates proper handling of dynamic modality judgments across different contexts

 ## Future Phases